getnamingo/registry/docs/install.md

 ### Setup Backup

 To ensure the safety and availability of your data in Namingo, it's crucial to set up and verify automated backups.
-Begin by editing the ```backup.json``` file in the automation directory, where you'll input your database details and specify the SFTP server information for offsite backup storage.
-Ensure that the details for the database and the SFTP server, including server address, credentials, and port, are accurately entered in two specified locations within the ```backup.json``` file.
+Begin by editing the ```backup.json``` file in the automation directory, where you'll input your database details.
+Ensure that the details for the database are accurately entered in two specified locations within the ```backup.json``` file.

 Additionally, check that the cronjob for PHPBU is correctly scheduled on your server, as this automates the backup process.
 You can verify this by reviewing your server's cronjob list.
 These steps are vital to maintain regular, secure backups of your system, safeguarding against data loss and ensuring business continuity.